jrichardsz/jrichardsz.github.io/_posts/2023-09-03-Extending-the-life-of-your-10-years-old-laptop-with-Linux-and-Q4OS.md

 </p>
 ---

-If you have a cheap or expensive(in the past) laptop with more than 5or 10 years old and you want it to keep living for any reason (love, saving or helping the environment) follow this post to install linux in your laptop and keep rolling more years.
+If you have a cheap or expensive(in the past) laptop with more than 5 or 10 years old and you want it to keep living for any reason (love, saving or helping the environment) follow this post to install linux in your laptop and keep rolling more years.

 Image source: https://www.crunchyroll.com/es/series/GR751KNZY/attack-on-titan